Skip to main content

 Check if the sound card exists and verify the device number.

-To confirm the sound card is registered (as mentioned above):
+Confirm whether the sound card is registered via the cat /proc/asound/cards command (mentioned above):

 root@ubuntu:~# cat /proc/asound/cards